mustafa-ahmed1118/Wordle-CSI3140-Group21/docs/design_system.md

 ## How to Play

-1. With PHP downloaded on your computer, navigate to the v02 directory on your terminal.
+1. With PHP downloaded on your computer, navigate to the v03 directory on your terminal.

+2. Create a database on MySQL, change the specifications in the PHP to match your database, and run all the queries in the SQL file in MySQL.

-2. In the terminal, type the following cmd to deploy a PHP server at localhost 3000: `php -S localhost:3000` (use `killall -9 php` to turn off PHP server).
+3. In the terminal, type the following cmd to deploy a PHP server at localhost 3000: `php -S localhost:3000` (use `killall -9 php` to turn off PHP server).

-3. With the server now running, navigate to `http://localhost:3000/index.html` in your chosen web browser.
+4. With the server now running, navigate to `http://localhost:3000/index.html` in your chosen web browser.

-4. Begin guessing words using your keyboard!
+5. Begin guessing words using your keyboard!
    <p align="center">
      <img src="../docs/our_wordle.png" alt="our wordle"/>
    </p>